-Bee Larvae
+Honey Bee Larvae

 Larval Stages: Instar and Molting

-As the coating dissolves, a tiny white worm appears.
 These white c-shapes in the bottom of cells are hard to see.
 But, once they are several days old (3-4) even the most inexperienced beekeeper can find them.

 A common occurrence in insects, molting allows the outer covering (skin) to shed off and a new larger one takes place.
-This allows the grub to grow.
+This allows the bee grub to grow.

-By day 5-6, their size fills the bottom of the cell.
 At this point the feeding stage is ending.
-Workers close the cell with a wax covering and the bee larvae spins a cocoon and enters the pupal stage.
+Worker bees close the cells with a wax covering and the bee larvae spins a cocoon and enters the pupal stage of development.

 For the first few days, nurses provide much more food than a larva can consume.
 The young are floating on a bed of royal jelly.
 That’s why bee larvae are often called “milk brood”.